discord-podcasts/documentation/entities/podcast.md

 | ip          | String  | Ip of websocket                                     |
 | activeSince | Long?   | Timestamp since when the podcast is active or null* |

-\* Can be null if the sender didn't connect yet
+\* Can be null if the sender hasn't connected yet